movementkitchen/website/src/blog/foods-that-make-our-bellies-rounder/index.md

 You can also try incorporating some of these foods into your diet:

 1. *Probiotic-rich foods*: Yogurt, kefir, sauerkraut, kimchi contain strains of bacteria that support a healthy gut.
-If you find lactose difficult to digest, go for the lactose-free of no-dairy probiotics.
+If you find lactose difficult to digest, go for the lactose-free or no-dairy probiotics.

 2. *Peppermint*: Peppermint tea/oil can help relax the muscles of the gastrointestinal tract.